 David Clements appointed Executive Director, Psychedelics Research

-Queen’s contributions in this area include the launch of a psychedelics research collaborative, enabled by the Dimensions Health Fund in support of the Study of Psychedelics, established by Dimensions Health Centres (“Dimensions”).
+The Collaborative is enabled by the Dimensions Health Fund in support of the Study of Psychedelics, established by Dimensions Health Centres (“Dimensions”).
 The collaborative will serve as a space to connect expertise across campus and stakeholders and partners in the broader community.

 Mr. Clements has more than two decades experience working in health policy, planning, strategy, communications and stakeholder engagement.
-Her has held senior management roles in organizations including Health Canada, the Canadian Institutes of Health Research, the Canadian Institute for Health Information and the Canadian Health Services Research Foundation.
+He has held senior management roles in organizations including Health Canada, the Canadian Institutes of Health Research, the Canadian Institute for Health Information and the Canadian Health Services Research Foundation.
 In 2014 and 2015, he served as executive director of the federal advisory panel on healthcare innovation, and he has also served as a senior advisor and communications director for Canada’s minister of health.

-Mr. Clements earned a BA at the University of Victoria, as well as an MPA from the School of Policy Studies at Queen’s, with a concentration in health policy.
+Mr. Clements holds a BA at the University of Victoria, as well as an MPA from the School of Policy Studies at Queen’s, with a concentration in health policy.
 He also pursued doctoral studies at the Vrije Universiteit Amsterdam.